 Lead images: Lead images are added to every article that is published on Opensource.com by the editorial team.
-Our design team has created many images for our use, all licensed CC BY and all with a visual style to them that is consistant with our brand.
+Our design team has created many images for our use, all licensed CC BY and all with a visual style to them that is consistent with our brand.
 If you would like to suggest a lead image to be used instead, please let us know.
 If the editors agree that the image is a good fit, they'll also need image credits and licensing details.

-Inline images: Inline images and screenshots add visual interest, may help to illustrate your article, and break up text.
+Inline images: Inline images and screenshots add visual interest, may help to illustrate your article, and break up the text.
 If you include images, be sure that they match the license being used for your article (our default is Creative Commons BY-SA 4.0), or that you let us know what the license is, and that you otherwise have appropriate permission to share them on our site.

 - Credits: Please include image credits and license details when you submit your draft and images.

 - Format: Please submit images as files, attached to your email.
 Images should not be placed inside the draft because our editors cannot extract them.

 - Size: Images should be no wider than our column width, which is 600 pixels wide.
 We strongly encourage you to sample your images to this size before submitting them to ensure they appear as you expect and text is legible.
 If you need to include a larger image, create a thumbnail and link it to a larger version of the image.
 Images that appear in Opensource.com articles need to be hosted on our web server to ensure they are visible in perpetuity.

 - Alt text: Include alt text for images that describes what is pictured to help us serve readers with visual impairments.

 - Label images: Label images so editors can easily tell which image should be used within an article (e.g., mylinux.png).